Cheryl Johnson

-Cheryl Lynn Johnson (born May 8, 1960) is an American government official who has served as the 36th Clerk of the United States House of Representatives since February 26, 2019.
+Cheryl Lynn Johnson (born May 8, 1960) is an American government official who served as the 36th Clerk of the United States House of Representatives from February 26, 2019, to June 30, 2023.
 Between January 3, 2023, and January 7, 2023, Johnson served as the acting presiding officer of the House while the election of a speaker for the 118th United States Congress was deadlocked until Kevin McCarthy was elected after 15 ballots.

 Early life and education

-Johnson was born in New Orleans, Louisiana, to Reverend Charlie and Cynthia Davis.
+Johnson was born in New Orleans, Louisiana, to Austin Johnson and Cynthia Terry Davis.

 Johnson graduated from the University of Iowa with a bachelor's degree in journalism and mass communication in 1980.
 She earned her J.D. degree from the Howard University School of Law in 1984.
 She is a graduate of the senior management program at the Harvard Kennedy School.

 Career

-Johnson served as director and counsel for the Committee on House Administration's Subcommittee on Libraries and Memorials, House Committee on Post Office, and Civil Service Subcommittee on Investigations.
+In Congress, Johnson served as the director and counsel of the United States House Committee on House Administration's Subcommittee on Libraries and Memorials, House Committee on Post Office, and Civil Service Subcommittee on Investigations.
 She worked with the Subcommittee chair, Bill Clay, to exercise oversight and legislative responsibility over the Library of Congress and the Smithsonian Institution.

 Johnson served as the chief education and investigative counsel for the House Committee on Education and the Workforce.
-She was the principal policy advisor and spokesperson for the Committee.
+She was the principal policy advisor and spokesperson for the committee.
 She primarily focused on elementary and secondary education issues, juvenile justice, child nutrition, labor issues, and older Americans' employment and nutrition programs.

 After nearly twenty years in the House of Representatives, Johnson went on to serve in the Smithsonian Institution's Office of Government Relations for ten years, serving one of those years as director.